 To download/save this report in PDF format, please click here.

 Courtesy is very important, and efforts to rush a business deal are unlikely to meet with success.
 No encounter starts with a business discussion.
-To establish trust, some time spent discussing family members, sports, and social activities is fundamental to the development of a solid business relationship.
+To establish trust, some time spent discussing family members, sports, and social activities will be fundamental to the development of a solid business relationship.
 It is important to shake hands with everyone in the room upon arriving and leaving.
-Among Argentines, it is customary for men to kiss women they meet for the first time on the right cheek.
-However, Americans should shake hands with Argentine women, until a friendly relationship has been established.
+Among Argentines, it is customary for men and women to kiss women they meet for the first time on the right cheek.
+However, American men should shake hands with Argentine women in business meetings until a friendly relationship has been established.

 Contacts and introductions are important.
 Therefore, it is advisable to use the services of the U.S. Commercial Service at the U.S. Embassy in Buenos Aires, or other organizations such as the American Chamber of Commerce, industry associations, and other intermediaries, rather than reliance on a direct "cold call" approach.
 The U.S. Commercial Service in Argentina offers a complete package for the businessperson to meet with potential business partners.